mother-of-all-self-hosting/ansible-role-ntfy/docs/configuring-ntfy.md

 After adjusting the hostname, make sure to adjust your DNS records to point the ntfy domain to your server.

+### Extending the configuration

+There are some additional things you may wish to configure about the component.

+Take a look at:

+- [`defaults/main.yml`](../defaults/main.yml) for some variables that you can customize via your `vars.yml` file.
+You can override settings (even those that don't have dedicated playbook variables) using the `ntfy_configuration_extension_yaml` variable

 ## Installing

 After configuring the playbook, run the installation command of your playbook as below: